The cheapest times for Australians to fly

 Find out the times, days and months to book so you get more bang for your buck.

 Cheap travel isn’t hard to come by if you know when and where to look – and when you’re open to keeping your itinerary flexible.

-Booking on and for certain dates in the week, for example, could be all you need to do to shave a couple of bucks off your holiday expenses.
+Booking on and for certain dates in the week could be all you need to do to shave a couple of bucks off your holiday expenses.

-Book in advance or fly during the off season and you could save a even more than a couple of bucks… to spend when you’re away, obviously.
+Reserve in advance or fly during the off season and you could save a even more than a couple of bucks… to spend while you’re away, obviously.

 Hot Tip: If you can, tick the "flexible dates" option when searching for flights.
 This way you can see if flying a day before or after could be cheaper than flying on your nominated date.